ryanhattam/orvibo-ruby/README.md

 # Orvibo-s20 for Ruby

 This is a fork of https://github.com/Corona4456/orvibo-ruby <br />
-It seems it was never completed, or pushed to rubygems, as its not listed gem.
+Its readme was incorrect/outdated, as the installation instructions fail, the gem was never published to RubyGems.

 ## Build and Install Gem